FREE SHIPPING on orders of $85 or more

 Scottish settlers arrived in many of the communities that became the backbones of the United States and Canada.
 Many stayed, but some headed west for the endless open country of the prairies.
 In the American War of Independence, many Scots who remained loyal to England re-settled in Canada as United Empire Loyalists.
 Scots across North America were able to recover much of their lost heritage in the 20th century as Clan societies and highland games sprang up across North America.
 Early immigration and passenger lists have documented some of the first McGregors to arrive on North American shores:

-McGregor Settlers in the United States in the 18th Century
+McGregor Settlers in United States in the 18th Century

-McGregor Settlers in the United States in the 19th Century
+McGregor Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.